lostisland/faraday/docs/introduction/streaming.md

   end
 end

-streamed.join                       # Joins all response chunks together
+# Joins all response chunks together
+streamed.join
 ```

-At the moment, this is only supported by the `Net::HTTP` adapter, but support for other adapters
+The `on_data` streaming is currently only supported by the `Net::HTTP` adapter.
+Other adapters
-will be provided in future.
+will be support this in the future.